 Bees can travel about two miles in any direction in search for nectar.
 They don’t fly much when the air temperature is below 55F.
 They hibernate, feeding on the honey they have made through the coldest months.
 In the store you might see honey labels with a variety of different plants listed, Orange Blossom, Clover, Blueberry.
 When you see these labels it means that that honey came from bees that were placed near that type of flowering plant.
 A farmer might higher in bees to ensure good pollination on his blueberry crop, and then that honey is usually sold as “Blueberry Honey”.

+Despite ongoing tragic losses in numbers of honey bees worldwide, our bee keeper reports that we have some of the healthiest hives in town.
 You have probably heard about colony collapse disorder, have we lost bees?
-Yes we have but it is unclear if it is due to CCD.
-The cause of CCD is not definitively know though the most likely causes are GMO crops with pesticidal genes and environmental stresses like over development and habitat loss.
+Yes, we have but it is unclear if it is due to CCD.
+The cause of CCD is not definitively known though the most likely causes are GMO crops with built in poisons like pesticidal genes, as well as environmental stresses like over development and habitat loss.